yackx/pandoc-docker/README.md

 # pandoc-docker

-**A simple docker image file for pandoc beamer pdf**
+**A docker image file for pandoc with beamer support**

-Conveniently write presentations slides with markdown and convert them to HTML or PDF with pandoc and beamer.
+Write presentation slides in markdown and convert them to HTML or PDF with pandoc and beamer.

 The pandoc toolchain including **beamer** is heavyweight and can be cumbersome to install on non GNU/Linux systems.
 This Docker image should make things simpler.